-The general-season any bull permits referenced above are not for the vouth any bull elk hunt that runs from Sept.
-17-27, 2022.
+The general-season any bull permits referenced above are not for the draw-only youth any bull/hunter's choice elk hunt that runs from Sept.
+16-24, 2023.
 Permits for that hunt were only available through the big game drawing.

-If you drew a permit for the youth generalseason any bull elk hunt-which runs from Sept.
-17-27, 2022-vou may use any legal weapon to take a bull elk or antierless elk of any size on any general-season any bull elk unit in Utah.
+If you drew a permit for the draw-only youth any bull/hunter's choice elk hunt-which runs from Sept.
+16-24, 2023-you may use any legal weapon to take a bull elk or antlerless elk of any size on any general-season any bull elk unit in Utah.